PDD Photography Conference February 2022 Austin, TX

 I heard about the conference through Jonathan Givens on Facebook.
 I had done a photo shoot with him when he came to New Mexico to photograph dancers at White Sands.
 While I didn’t make it into his book, I enjoyed the experience.
 I was not able to attend the conference that was held in 2020 in Arizona because I had just started teaching dance at the middle school.
 I was so excited to get to attend this conference.
 I spent time looking through all of the classes that were offered and was sad that I couldn’t do everything that I wanted.
 I signed up for extras as well to maximize my time there.
 It gets to the week of the conference and the weather took a turn for the worse.
 I was so thankful that my flight was direct and didn’t have a stop in Dallas as they were having a severe ice storm.
 I got to Austin (normally warm and mild temps in February) and it was raining and 40 degrees.
 The off site excursions were cancelled for dancer safety (thank goodness for their bodies) and I was thankful to have worn my Ugg boots and brought a heavy coat.

 I met some amazing people at the conference with tons of knowledge.
 By the end of the first full day, I felt like I didn’t know anything about photography.
 For some reason all of my dance knowledge also was lacking.
 I was a bit sad.
-I went to workshops that I thought were going to be beneficial but I didn’t necessarily get as much out of them as I would have liked.
+I went to workshops that I thought were going to be beneficial, but I didn’t necessarily get as much out of them as I would have liked.
 By the end of the second day I was just overwhelmed and exhausted.
-So the last day of the conference, I said to heck with it and went to whatever I thought was interesting.
+So, the last day of the conference, I said to heck with it and went to whatever I thought was interesting.
 This was the best day.
 I got to take photos of talented dancers.
 I got to watch the models perform (a major plus for my dancer soul) and I got a new younger perspective on lighting and taking photos.
-There was so much to learn and I know I don’t remember all of it.
+There was so much to learn, and I know I don’t remember all of it.
 It’s also been 4 months since I attended.
 I am just now getting to posting about it.
-I still have hundreds of photos to edit because life happens.
-Here are some of the images I took.
-More to come as I edit and contact the dancers.
+Below are some of the hundreds of images I captured.
+These dancers were amazing and it was such a blast working with them.